Does a Radiant Barrier Systems in a Roof Increase the Risk of Being Struck by Lightning?

 A common question that arises from the use of radiant barrier systems (RBS) is whether there are increased risks associated from lightning activity, such as during thunderstorms.
 It has specifically been suggested that the use of radiant barriers in roof structures can ‘attract lightning’ and further, a structure with a radiant barrier system will be more likely to be struck by lightning than an identical structure without it.

 In a recently completed white paper, an argument is developed to test this theory.
-A one-page summary of this study is available HERE.

 For additional assistance, contact RIMA International.